 The residue of formalin before treatment.
 The residue of formalin before and after treatment (either fish processing or storage) was significantly different (Table 1 and Table 2).
-In this study, the catfish specimens were submerged for 60 minutes in formalin solution of 1,480 ppm.
-The 60 minutes submersion period was chosen because the aldehyde compound may be readily bonded to the amino acids of fish in a small amount (Rahmadhani et al 2017; Baroroh & Kresnadipayana 2016).
-Formalin would attack lysine for the first time, followed by histidine and tyrosine, leading to the formation of a methylene compound (Ichya'uddin 2016).
+In this study, the catfish specimens were submerged for 60 minutes in 1,480 ppm of formalin solution of 1,480 ppm.was added to the catfish and submerged for 60 minutes.
+The 60 minutes submersion period was chosen because the aldehyde compound may be readily bonded to the amino acids of fish in the a small amount (Rahmadhani et al 2017; Baroroh & Kresnadipayana 2016).
+Formalin would attack lysine for the first time, followed by histidine and tyrosine, which ledleading to the formation of a methylene compound (Ichya'uddin 2016).
 The protein-containing methylene compounds could not be digested by living things and microbes, especially pathogens, so that the shelf life would be longer (Purawisastra & Sahara 2011).
-The beneficial bacteria in the fish may also be killed by dehydration mechanism, as another effect of the existence of formalin in the body (Mudzkirah 2016).
+The beneficial bacteria in the fish may also be killed by dehydration mechanism4 as another effect of the existence of formalin in the body (Mudzkirah 2016).